8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 Market closed down.

-6 of the 6 orders executed; only the multi-factor and extended market funds.
+6 of 6 orders executed; only the multi-factor and extended market funds.

 ### Day 15 results

 Went with the 10, 20, 30, and 40 percent this time.
 Went toward all 4 funds this time because the values were almost at their targets.
-I increased the percent to contribute to 50 percent of the remaining cash balance; the amount of money remaining is starting to get to a point where less than 50 percent means not really buying much of anything.
+I increased the percent to contribute to 50 percent of the remaining cash balance; the amount of money remaining is starting to get to a point where less than 50 percent means not being able to buy much of anything.

 At the fund-level, the S&P 500 fund is under its minimum; everything else is at least above the minimum.
 At the style- or factor-level, we’re above the minimums.
-And, of course, at the allocation for the data above we’re also within limits&hellip;except cash.
+And, of course, at the allocation for the data above we’re within limits; mostly because of cashing out.

 This was a [buy the dip day](https://joshbruce.com/experiences/finances/personal-budget/#spending-savings), but I decided not to.

 The extended market fund is down the most from its 52 week high; however, it's down over 30 percent, so, can't do that one.
 The total stock market fund is getting close to its maximum allocation and I'm still putting money that way from the rollover, so, didn't want to go there either.
-The S&P 500 fund is below its minimum, but I'd prefer not to add it to the taxable account, if I can avoid it and, beyond that, it's part of my current 401k and I'm buying more of it as part of the rollover and should be above its minimum soon; so, avoiding it as well.
+The S&P 500 fund is below its minimum, but I'd prefer not to add it to the taxable account, if I can avoid it and, beyond that, it's part of my current 401k and I'm buying more of it as part of the rollover and should be above its minimum soon; so, avoiding it.
 The multi-factor fund is within the thresholds, however, it's only down about 15 percent, which isn't a lot as a percent of the balance of my savings account, so, decided to just leave it as is.

 If the extended market fund had been 30 percent or less down, I would have bought the dip.